A Cryptographic Perspective on the Verifiability of Quantum Advantage: Verifiable quantum advantages

 Our distinguisher $\A^f$ is as follows: On inputs $C^{f}$ and sufficiently many samples $x_0,\dots,x_m$, $\A^f$ runs Gaussian elimination (the classical post-processing in Simon's algorithm) to identify $s$ and then check if $s$ is the hidden shift of $f$.

 Obviously, samples generated from measuring $C^f$ in the computational basis will be accepted by $\A^f$ with high probability.
-On the other hand, no efficient classical algorithms can generate samples accepted by $\A^f$ with noticeable probability; this follows from the fact that no polynomial-time classical algorithm can solve Simon's problem with noticeable probability. \end{proof}
+On the other hand, no efficient classical algorithms can generate samples accepted by $\A^f$ with noticeable probability; this follows from the fact that no polynomial-time classical algorithm can solve Simon's problem with noticeable probability even if the classical algorithm depends on $f$. \end{proof}

 Following a similar idea, we can obtain the following corollary by considering Shor's algorithm for the Factoring problem. \begin{corollary} Assuming factoring is hard for any classical polynomial-time algorithm.
 Then, there exists a quantum circuit family that is $\uvqa$. \end{corollary} Note that neither $\circf^\calF$ nor Shor's algorithm can be implemented on NISQ devices.